Brigantine Memorial Post No. 6964 News

 Hello from Base Camp V.

-The 2019 NJ VFW Convention in Wildwood is in it's final days.
-What a great event this has been, celebrating the 100th Convention of the NJ Veterans of Foreign Wars and Auxiliary.
-The state commander and officers are being elected and assuming their new positions today and we want to wish them great success in the coming year.
-Good luck to Brian Wiener who is running for the Senior Vice Commander's position.
-Brian, you will be a great Sr. Vice!
+After the parade the Auxiliary provided food and refreshments for everyone and as always, they did an outstanding job.

-Tomorrow, the convention will end after the parade.
-Speaking of the parade, why not take the family down to Wildwood and cheer on these brave men and woman who served their country in combat areas, and the members of the Auxiliary, who along with the Posts, provide support to our veterans and their communities.
-The parade starts at 1:30 p.m. at 25th and Atlantic Avenue in North Wildwood and ends at Atlantic and Andrews Avenue in Wildwood.
+One of our fisherman friends told me that he was out doing some shark fishing and spotted a parade of lobsters heading to Brigantine.
+Once they reach Brigantine, the savory crustaceans will be the honored guest at the VFW's LobsterFest, scheduled for Saturday, July 20.
+The LobsterFest is open to the public and is always a summer highlight.
+The evening begins at 5 p.m. at the Post, 121 South 31st.
+St. and ends after the last lobster has been consumed.
+So mark your calendars and plan to attend!
+Look for the flyer in the paper and around town.
+We will keep everyone informed of their approach in the coming weeks.

-Members, both local and visitors, and their guests, plan to stop by the V Friday evening starting at 5:30 as Beverly has another great menu planned for your dining pleasure.
-Sit down to a great meal with family and friends.
-On Saturday evening you can stop by the V, starting at 6 PM for a Hamburger Platter or other surprise items.
-Then you stop by the V Sunday morning for a Breakfast sandwich, from 11 a.m. to 12:30 p.m.
-Call the V at 609-266-9813 for the full Friday night menu or just stop by and be surprised.
-Good Food and Good Friends make for a great time at the V.
+Members, both local and visitors, and their guests, plan to stop by the V Friday evening starting at 5:30 p.m. as Beverly has another great menu planned for your dining pleasure.
+On Saturday evening you can stop by the V starting at 6 p.m. for a hamburger platter or other surprise items.
+Then you can stop by the V Sunday morning for a breakfast sandwich from 11 a.m. to 12:30 p.m.
+Call or stop by the V at 609-266-9813 for the full Friday night menu or just stop by and be surprised.
+Good food and good friends make for a great time at the V.

 Finally, please remember to keep the brave men and women stationed around the world defending our great nation, and their families, in your thoughts and prayers.